 What to do:

 Infants don’t have a strong sense of self at this age, but they do have an idea of what they look like and can recognize themself.
 Even if your child doesn’t recognize the mark or react, don’t worry.
-They should be able to identify the mark soon enough once they grow a little older.
+They should be able to identify the mark soon enough once they grow older.

 What your child will learn: